 Any type of jerky — salmon, beef, or turkey — is a great choice for its portability and shelf-life.

 Dinner: Bone broth chicken soup and liver pate

 End your day with a gut-soothing soup made with nourishing bone broth.
-Throw some chicken breasts in a crockpot with the bone broth and desired seasonings, cook, shred the chicken, and save the rest for lunch or dinner the next day.
+Throw some chicken breasts in a crockpot with the bone broth and seasonings (if you choose), cook, shred the chicken, and save the rest for lunch or dinner the next day.
 Bringing in organ meats like grass-fed organic liver is a great idea from a mineral and nutrient-density standpoint.

 There are so many diets in the world, and each seems to promise to be the solution to all of our health problems.
 At the end of the day, I’ve learned that there isn’t just one diet that works for everyone — and not everyone should follow the same diet for their whole lives.
 Sometimes, switching things up for a short period of time can be extremely beneficial, and that’s what I think is the real strength of the carnivore diet.